 Looking for things to do when you’re stuck at home?
 Whether you’re home because of illness in the family, school closings, or because gas is too expensive, you need ideas to help you not lose your sanity and entertain your kids.
 If you’re looking for things to do at home with kids, we have lots of ideas (because that’s what we do here).
+This may be the perfect time to cross off some of your bucket list items.

 Disclaimer: As an Amazon Associate, Kidding Around earns from qualifying purchases.